 Looking back at it now, I think I did myself a huge favour.
 If you follow the hynobirthing technique for giving birth, it promotes the idea that fear induces pain during labour and that relaxation is the key to a calm delivery.
 I’m rapidly coming to the conclusion there might just be something in that.
 Hynobirthing wasn’t even a concept when I had my son, but I think that by consciously avoiding society’s messages about labour and childbirth, I might just have saved myself and my baby a whole heap of pain and trauma during delivery.

 My son was born in hospital, with very little intervention, and minimal pain relief.
-He was born within 2 hours of reaching hospital, and I found that staying on my feet and using nature’s gravity was the best approach for me.
+He was born within 2 hours of reaching hospital, and I found that staying on my feet and using nature’s gravity was the best approach during labour for me.

 I was overwhelmed seeing my baby for the first time, just how could I love this little person so much!
 It was something I had not experienced until that moment.
 I was equally as overwhelmed by the fact I could get of the bed and walk about straight after labour pretty much like nothing had happened!
 I was expecting to be laid up in bed for at least a week recovering from labour.
 It’s not giving birth that is the problem that I realised, it’s the tiredness from the early days which means you need to rest.